Marc-Vivien Foé: Death

 Foé was part of the Cameroon squad for the 2003 FIFA Confederations Cup.
-He played in wins against Brazil and Turkey, and was rested for the match against the United States, with Cameroon having already qualified.
+He played in wins against Brazil and Turkey and was rested for the match against the United States, with Cameroon having already qualified.

 On 26 June 2003, Cameroon faced Colombia in the semi-final, held at the Stade de Gerland in Lyon, France.
 In the 72nd minute of the match Foé collapsed in the centre circle with no other players near him.
 After attempts to resuscitate him on the pitch, he was stretchered off the field, where he received mouth-to-mouth resuscitation and oxygen.
-Medics spent 45 minutes attempting to restart his heart, and although he was still alive upon arrival at the stadium's medical centre, he died shortly afterwards.
+Medics spent 45 minutes attempting to restart his heart and although he was still alive upon arrival at the stadium's medical centre, he died shortly afterwards.
 A first autopsy did not determine an exact cause of death, but a second autopsy concluded that Foé's death was heart-related as it discovered evidence of hypertrophic cardiomyopathy, a hereditary condition known to increase the risk of sudden death during physical exercise.

 Foé's widow Marie-Louise stated that he had been ill with gastric problems and dysentery before his final match, but he was adamant to play in his adopted hometown of Lyon.
 Cameroon manager Winfried Schäfer wanted to substitute him minutes before his collapse, observing that the player seemed fatigued, but he signalled that he wanted to continue.

 Personal life

 Foé was a practising Roman Catholic and donated money to charity regularly.
+He held Cameroonian and French nationalities.